Ap1311/pyterminal-emulator/README.md

 ## 🌟 Description

-**WinLin** is a powerful simulation of the Linux command-line environment that runs directly on Windows.
+**pyterminal-emulator** is a powerful simulation of the Linux command-line environment that runs directly on Windows.
 It is specially designed for:

 - **Students** who cannot install Linux due to lack of knowledge, limited storage, or fear of corrupting their system.
 - **Developers** who want to build and test terminal-based tools with real command output.